Relintai/pandemonium_engine_docs/community/contributing/ways_to_contribute.md

 Contributing to the documentation
 ---------------------------------

-There are two separate resources referred to as "documentation" in Godot:
+There are two separate resources referred to as "documentation" in Pandemonium:

-- **The class reference.** This is the documentation for the complete Godot API as exposed to GDScript and the other scripting languages.
-It can be consulted offline, directly in Godot's code editor, or online at `Godot API ( toc-class-ref )`.
+- **The class reference.** This is the documentation for the complete Pandemonium API as exposed to GDScript and the other scripting languages.
+It can be consulted offline, directly in Pandemonium's code editor, or online at `Pandemonium API ( toc-class-ref )`.
 To contribute to the class reference, you have to edit the XML file corresponding to the class and make a pull request.
   See `doc_updating_the_class_reference` and